AndreM222/Windows-Dotfiles/README.md

 `LaTeX` scoop install texlab

-`C-Sharp` dotnet tool install --global csharp-ls
+`C-Sharp` At the installation of dotnet

 ## Format Languages 📄